-Maryland Reckless and Negligent Driving Lawyer
+Maryland Reckless Driving Lawyer

 As codified under Section 21-901.1 of the Maryland Transportation Code, it is unlawful for an individual to either recklessly or negligently drive a motor vehicle.
 Reckless driving and negligent driving are separate and distinct violations, and each carry different administrative penalties.
 While neither of these violations constitute jailable criminal offenses, traffic violations should not be taken lightly.
 That is because driving is not a right, but a privilege, and the Maryland Motor Vehicle Administration (MVA) can strip an individual of their driving privileges.
 Depending upon the specific circumstances of your case, it may be in your best interest to seek out the guidance of legal counsel.